Richard Digance: Early life

-Digance was born in Plaistow, East London.
+Digance was born in Plaistow, east London.
 After his family moved to nearby East Ham, he attended Vicarage Lane Primary School and then Thomas Lethaby Secondary Modern.
 After gaining two A-Level passes in English Literature and Modern British History, he moved to Glasgow, where he studied mechanical engineering during which time he was inspired by Billy Connolly.

 Career

 Richard Digance was a member of British folk band, Pisces, who released an album called Pisces in 1971.

 In the 1970s, Digance toured the United States.
 He supported Steve Martin, whilst in Britain he also supported Jethro Tull on two British tours, Steeleye Span, Tom Jones, Elkie Brooks, Supertramp and Joan Armatrading.
 From 1974 until 1978 Doug Morter, guitarist and singer with Hunter Muskett, joined Digance as accompanist on vocals and guitar.

 Digance began his television career on Sound of The City for Thames TV, produced by Richard Newman, in the early 1970s.
 This debut appearance was followed by The Old Grey Whistle Test and then the Today programme.
 The Old Grey Whistle Test was his only BBC TV appearance, except for appearing on The Ronnie Corbett Show years later, and then link-man for BBC2 coverage of The Cambridge Folk Festival.
 He then became a regular contributor on The Six O'Clock Show with Michael Aspel.

-Around this time, Digance also made his first regular radio appearances, contributing songs to Stop The World, a topical comedy show which ran on BBC Radio 2 from 1979 to 1983.
+Around this time, Digance also made his first regular radio appearances, contributing songs to Stop The World, a topical comedy show which ran on BBC Radio 2 from 1979 to 1983, and his own show on Capital Radio, Richard Digance And Friends, which was on air from 1979 to 1983..

 Digance was given his first television special in 1985 for Thames TV, A Dabble With Digance.
 He was later signed to TVS in Southampton after being a studio warm-up act for Matthew Kelly and this first series of six programmes was screened on Thursday nights.

 Digance left for London Weekend Television under Greg Dyke and filmed numerous Saturday night television specials for ITV.
 His guests included Status Quo, Brian May, Elkie Brooks, The Moody Blues, Julia Fordham, Chris de Burgh and many others.
 An additional series with Jim Davidson, Wednesday At 8, made him a popular guest during the period from 1985 to 1995.